unitartu-edu/carrot_follower/README.md

 # carrot_follower
-A package that makes the robot consecutively visit detected blobs
+A package that makes the robot consecutively visit detected blobs.

+Created for course "ROSi algkursus" (ROS for Beginners) <https://sisu.ut.ee/rosak>.

+Completed with the support by IT Acadamy Programme of Education and Youth Board of Estonia.

 ## To use the package: